prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Adapter Code Tests

 Bid requests and server responses can be quite verbose.
 To avoid large blobs of text embedded within test code, we've created a framework for bid adapters which use a JSON body and/or a url to send a bid request.
-We require the use of our test framework as it includes checks to ensure no changes are made to shared memory.
+We require the use of our test framework as it checks to ensure no changes are made to shared memory.

 We strive for as much test coverage as possible, but recognize that some code paths are impractical to simulate and rarely occur.
 You do not need to test the error conditions for `json.Marshal` calls, for template parse errors within `MakeRequests` or `MakeBids`, or for `url.Parse` calls.
 Following this guidance usually results in a coverage rate of around 90% - 95%, although we don't enforce a specific threshold.